Breadcrumb

 Finished research projects

-2020-2023 I am a researcher in the project Rape or consent?
-Effects of the new rape legislation on legal reasoning and practice.
-The project is led by Professor Åsa Wettergren, and co-researcher is Assistant Professor Sara Uhnoo at the Department of Sociology and Work Science at the University of Gothenburg.
+2020-2024 Rape or consent?
+Effects of the new rape legislation on legal reasoning and practice. (participant) PI was Prof. Åsa Wettergren, and co-researcher was Ass.
+Prof. Sara Uhnoo at the Department of Sociology and Work Science at the University of Gothenburg.
+The project was funded by Riksbankens Jubileumsfond.

-2021-2023 I am the research leader of the Swedish part of the comparative project Profiling Nordic Perpetrators of Gendered Online Abuse: Who, Why and How to Curb the Harm.
-The project is carried out together with senior lecturer Wanna Svedberg Andersson, under the regime of NORDREF and financed by NIKK.
+2021-2023 Profiling Nordic Perpetrators of Gendered Online Abuse: Who, Why and How to Curb the Harm.
+(Bladini was PI for the Swedish part) Participating researcher was Dr Wanna Svedberg Andersson, under the regime of NORDREF.
+Funded by NIKK.

 Assistant supervisor since September 2015 to doctoral candiate Mikael Bernardini working on a reseach project titled Criminalization of poverty - A Study of Criminal Law's Individualization, Delineation and Development.
 Planned for final seminar in the end of 2023.